cnaize/fawe-policy/index.md

 ## PRIVACY POLICY MODEL FOR MOBILE APPLICATIONS

 This privacy policy governs your use of the software application "FAWE: Enchanted Forest" for mobile devices that was created by Town Portal.
-The Application is "Hearthstone in 2 clicks" game.
+The Application is a video game.

 ### What information does the Application obtain and how is it used?